awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

   Specify this parameter if you are copying a snapshot from one AWS Region to another, and your DB instance uses a non\-default option group\.

   If your source DB instance uses Transparent Data Encryption for Oracle or Microsoft SQL Server, you must specify this parameter when copying across Regions\.
-For more information, see [Option Group Considerations](#USER_CopySnapshot.Options)\.
+For more information, see [Option group considerations](#USER_CopySnapshot.Options)\.
 + `KmsKeyId` – The AWS KMS key identifier for an encrypted DB snapshot\.
 The AWS KMS key identifier is the Amazon Resource Name \(ARN\), key identifier, or key alias for the AWS KMS CMK\.
   + If you copy an encrypted DB snapshot from your AWS account, you can specify a value for this parameter to encrypt the copy with a new AWS KMS CMK\.
 If you don't specify a value for this parameter, then the copy of the DB snapshot is encrypted with the same AWS KMS CMK as the source DB snapshot\.
   + If you copy an encrypted DB snapshot that is shared from another AWS account, then you must specify a value for this parameter\.